stuartsierra/stacktrace.raw/README.md

 manipulate Java stack traces.
 I would much rather have an ugly, verbose, **reliable** exception reporting mechanism than something which is easier to read but occasionally loses critical information.
+(It's hard to make repeatable test cases for these errors when they are related to JVM optimizations such as OmitStackTraceInFastThrow.)

 As a consultant, I often work on Clojure code bases which are not my own.
 Exception pretty-printers often appear in these projects as